DevExpress-Examples/web-forms-pivot-grid-export-additional-captions-header-or-footer/Readme.md

 ![Pivot Gris for Web Forms - Custom Header for Export](images/pivot-grid-web-forms-export-custom-header.png)

-The image below illustrates the resulting pdf file with custom headers:
+The image below illustrates the resulting PDF file with custom headers:

 ![Pivot Gris for Web Forms - Custom Header for Export](images/pivot-grid-export-pdf-custom-headers.png)